hrerik/100-days-of-python/README.md

 4. Random module and lists
 5. For loops, range and len functions
 6. While loops and function declaration
-7. String maniputation and flow charts (from video)
+7. String manipulation and flow charts (from video)
 8. Function parameters and arguments
+9. Dictionary usage